fritte2/ctbi/README.md

 <!-- badges: end -->

 The goal of ctbi is to clean, decompose, impute and aggregate univariate time series.
-Ctbi stands for “Cyclic/trend decomposition using bin interpolation” : the time series is divided into a sequence of non-overlapping bins.
+Ctbi stands for *Cyclic/trend decomposition using bin interpolation* : the time series is divided into a sequence of non-overlapping bins.
 The long-term trend is a linear interpolation of the mean values between successive bins and the cyclic component is the mean stack of detrended data within all bins.
 Outliers present in the